The ‘buyer reasonable disapproval’ process in the AAR purchase contract

 If the buyer elects to cancel the Contract, must the buyer give written notice of what items the buyer reasonably disapproves?
 Yes.
 The Contract requires that if the buyer reasonably disapproves of an item, the buyer must deliver to the seller written notice of the items disapproved and state the buyer’s election .

 What if the seller believes the disapproval is unreasonable?
 If the seller believes the buyer’s disapproval is unreasonable, the seller should respond to the buyer’s notice, in writing, stating specifically why the disapproval is not reasonable.
 A copy of the seller’s response should be delivered not only to the buyer, but to the escrow company as well.
-The seller must also be prepared to supply documentation or evidence that the buyer’s disapproval of the item is unreasonable.
+The seller should also be prepared to supply documentation or evidence that the buyer’s disapproval of the item is unreasonable.
 For example, if the buyer gives notice of disapproval of the condition of the roof, the seller should be prepared to submit the statement of a roof expert that the roof is in excellent condition.

 Is the buyer entitled to disapprove of cosmetic items?
 No. The Contract specifically excludes cosmetic items from the items that the buyer may reasonably disapprove (Line 236).
 Like the term “reasonable,” the term “cosmetic” is difficult to define in a vacuum.
 However, the buyer is not entitled to disapprove of any items concerning the property that are related only to its appearance.
 For example, the color of the wall would be a cosmetic item.